Extra-Curricular Activities & Clubs

 Visits and Visitors

-We make good use of a wonderful range of local amenities for trips and visits which are made to enhance pupils learning, for example the Tiverton Museum and the Royal British Legion.
-Sometimes, we go further afield usually within the county, to places such as Exeter Cathedral, Exeter Mosque, Pennywell Farm, World of Country Life and Paignton Zoo.
+We make good use of a wonderful range of local amenities for trips and visits which are made to enhance pupils learning, for example the Tiverton Museum.
+Sometimes, we go further afield usually within the county, to places such as Exeter Cathedral, Exeter Mosque, Pennywell Farm and Paignton Zoo.

 As well as making visits to amenities outside school, we also welcome visitors into school to support many aspects of the National Curriculum.
-For example, a Viking visitor, an Egyptian archaeologist and members of St Pauls Church.Theatre Alibi are regular visitors to our school providing the pupils across KS1 and KS2 with the opportunity to watch and enjoy live professional theatre.
+Visitors have included a Viking (historian), an Egyptian archaeologist, Exmoor Zoo staff and animals.
+Members of St Paul’s Church are regular visitors to our school providing the pupils across KS1 and KS2 with the opportunity to watch and engage in live performances..

 Clubs